-The Group prepares cash flow forecasts derived from the most recent financial budgets approved by the directors for the next five years with assumption of the production would be resume normal in coming year, an average growth rate of 4.8% for the subsequent four years and the residual period using the growth rate of 2.5% which is based on long-term average economic growth rate of the geographical area in which the business of the CGU operates.
-The rate used to discount the forecast cash flows from the CGU is 14.2%.
-Based on the value in use calculation, the impairment losses on property, plant and equipment and long-term prepayments (Note 18 to the consolidated financial statements) amounting to approximately HK\$5,767,000 and HK\$22,430,000 respectively were recognised during the year to reduce the carrying amount of the CGU to its recoverable amount.
+The Group prepares cash flow forecasts derived from the most recent financial budgets approved by the directors for the next five years with assumption of the production would be gradually resume normal levels, with an average annual growth rate of 15.8% from 2025 to 2029.
+By 2029, the forecasted revenues is expected to reach approximately 22% of the CGU pre-pandemic revenue level (2023: assumption of the production would be resume normal in coming year, an average growth rate of 4.8% for the subsequent four years)).
+The growth for the residuals period was estimate at 2.5% (2023: 2.5%), which is based on long-term average economic growth rate of the geographical area in which the business of the CGU operates.
+The rate used to discount the forecast cash flows from the CGU is 14.2% (2023: 14.2%).
+Based on the value in use calculation, impairment losses on property, plant and equipment and prepayments (Note 18 to the consolidated financial statements) amounting to approximately HK\$Nil and HK\$13,079,000 (2023: approximately HK\$5,767,000 and HK\$22,430,000) respectively were recognised during the year to reduce the carrying amount of the CGU to its recoverable amount.